a-coman/a-coman/README.md

 ## Hi there! 👋

-I'm Andrei, an incoming master's student in Software Engineering and Artificial Intelligence at the University of Málaga.
+I'm Andrei, an Industrial Engineer and incoming master's student in Software Engineering and Artificial Intelligence at the University of Málaga.

 - 🔭 I'm currently a researcher at the Atenea research group, where I'm exploring AI and Model-Based Software Engineering.